Education

 BGL = Blood Glucose Level

-GCS = Glascow Coma Scale (Page 395 pt. assessment.
+GCS = Glasgow Coma Scale (Page 395 pt. assessment.
 Page 926 table 25-4 adds a revised trauma score.)
-This video may help you to remember the Glascow Coma Scale.
+This video may help you to remember the Glasgow Coma Scale.

 PT. or pt. = patient

-ALIVE = ABC, LOC, Interventions, Every x minutes (These are the most important things to continute to check and re-check.)
+ALIVE = ABC, LOC, Interventions, Every x minutes (These are the most important things to continue to check and re-check.)

 There isn't a mnemonic for the following, but do know them: